 When I went searching for “natural stove cleaners” and “natural stove top cleaners”, I came up with images of stoves with just minor baked on smudges and smears.
 I figured I can't be the only one out there with a really grimy stove looking for a non-toxic option, so I decided to share what works for me.

 You can see which wheels get the most use by the relative grime levels. 🙂 The cleanest one one the rear right is a baby burner that doesn't get used much.
 I prefer to start cleaning in the evening after supper is finished, and let parts soak overnight before scrubbing first thing in the morning to complete cleaning.
 If your stove isn't this dirty, you can skip soaking and just use the natural stove cleaner options and some elbow grease.

 There are many different option for natural stove and oven cleaners.
 The simplest are straight baking soda, vinegar (or lemon juice) and dish detergent – no recipes needed.
-If you’d like a little more scrubbing power, try these easy, natural cleansers.
+If you'd like a little more scrubbing power, try these easy homemade stove and kitchen cleaners.

 Store in a shaker container